 I’m making it my mission to do two things.
 First, read Requiem for its wholeness as a literary journey, not its isolated events and the feelings they evoke in me.
 Second, live my life the way I will be reading Requiem.

-Jourdan Lobban is a goddess with an edge.
-She aims to live life in all of its rising tides and calm waters, with some books, writing journals and dancing to a variety of clean (and mildly explicit) music.
+Jourdan Lobban is a goddess with an edge, who aims to live life in all of its rising tides and calm waters, with some books, and writing journals.